vishapoberon/compiler/doc/Features.md

 Bear in mind that both Linux and Windows generally treat the return code as a signed 8 bit value, ignoring higher order bits.
 Therefore it is best to restrict HALT and ASSERT codes to the range -128 ..
 127.

-A client application may register a halt handler by calling Platform.SetHalt(p) where p: PROCEDURE(n: SYSTEM.INT32).
-This procedure will be called before Halt displays it's message.
-The procedure may suppress the Halt message by calling Platform.Exit(code: INTEGER) directly.